+Figure 14 - NOTIFY transaction

+The NOTIFY verb does not support acknowledgment or response to a notification.
+If an implementation requires acknowledgement or response to an event notification, then the responses should be processed as separate event notifications.

+NOTE The NOTIFY transaction publication is disconnected from the consumption of the transaction by subscribers.
+There may be zero or many information users subscribed to receive notifications.

+Example Generation of notifications by information providers typically involve the following functions:

+Monitoring of activities from an enterprise or manufacturing operations management system.

+Identification when the trigger condition for the notification is met, indicating that an event has occurred or information is created.

+Assembly of NOTIFY message for notification of the event occurrence or data creation.

+Publication of the NOTIFY message.

-14Verb actions and the use of IDs
+Verb actions and the use of IDs

 The verbs GET, CHANGE, CANCEL, PROCESS, and SYNC, have different meaning and responses based on the values of ID attributes in the noun object.
 The specific rules for each verb/noun combination are defined in Clause 6.
 IDs may be specified, not specified, or contain wildcard values.
 The action is each case is defined in the noun’s verb action clause.
 Where there are multiple IDs in a noun/object, each row in the noun’s verb action table defines one valid combination of ID values.